clintstevenson/halloween/README.md

 * Construct a power distribution and relay box.
 This will house the PIR, relay, RPi, relay receptical, and the hot receptical.
 I simply built a wooden box to hold everything.
 * Construct the Halloween decorations.

-The simpliest way to execute the program is to go into the `halloween` directory and execute the following function: `python3.7 main.py`
+The simpliest way to execute the program is to go into the `halloween` directory and execute the following command: `python3.7 main.py`

 If you are happy with the code you can run the program as a background process.
 Doing this will allow you to log out of the RPi.